Brussels says EU exit from Energy Charter Treaty 'unavoidable'

 Given the number of countries quitting individually, renegotiating the treaty does not seem feasible, it said.

-An EU exit would require support from at least 15 EU countries and the European Parliament, which has already backed the idea.
+An EU exit would require support from at least 15 EU countries and the European Parliament, which has already backed a resolution calling for the idea.

+Anna Cavazzini, the EU lawmaker who authored Parliament's resolution, said the paper could herald the end of the EU's involvement in the treaty.

+"If the European Commission considers an exit 'unavoidable', the billion-euro question is now: How and when?" she said.

 Even if countries leave, a "sunset clause" means the treaty would still protect existing fossil fuel investments for 20 years.